EFFECTIVENESS OF STUDENT LEARNING

 ASSESSMENT OF STUDENT LEARNING

-· 36% are currently working in a congregation; 17% are serving in missions; 21% are employed as educators, and 34% are involved in other ministry contexts.
+• 44% of respondents are currently working in a congregation; 6% are serving in missions; 17% are employed as educators, and 33% are involved in other ministry contexts.

-· When asked if they had it to do all over again would they choose Knox Seminary, a strong majority of alumni answered, “definitely yes” or “probably yes” (92.4%)
+• 93% of respondents, when asked if they had it to do all over again would they choose Knox Seminary, answered, “definitely yes” (74%) or “probably yes” (19%)